The Truth... What is it?

 • Ascension Day: celebrates...40 days after Easter Sunday...the day, after having appeared resurrected to the disciples (and over 500 other witnesses), the disciples witnessed Jesus' ascension up into the clouds/sky (Luke 24:51; Acts 1:3) back to Heaven.
 Whitsunday is the Sunday following.

-• Pentecost: from the great festival of the grain harvest (Shavout)...the day of the Feast of Harvest...at the end of the 7 weeks following Passover Friday.
+• Pentecost: Pentecost is originally from the great festival of the grain harvest (Shavout)...the day of the Feast of Harvest...at the end of the 7 weeks following Passover Friday.
 For the Jews, this seven week period is the Feast of Weeks, in celebration of the giving of The Law by God to Moses at Mt.
 Sinai.
-For the Christian, Pentecost (Greek, "50th day") refers to the particular Pentecost festival 50 days following Passover & subsequently also the resurrection of Jesus, at which time the Holy Spirit began the process of personally coming to, and indwelling (baptizing), each believer (Acts 2:1-4).
+For the Christian, Pentecost (Greek, "50th day") refers to the particular Pentecost festival 50 days following Passover & subsequently also to the resurrection of Jesus, at which time the Holy Spirit began the process of personally being available for the coming to, and indwelling (spiritually baptizing into being fully saved) of, each believer (Acts 2:1-4).
+Now The Trinitarian God is available to all who would truely believe Jesus.
+This began the "Church Age".
+The Spirit came to the about 120 disciples that day & birthed the Church Universal.
 Now, we celebrate Pentecost Sunday as the seventh Sunday following Easter Sunday; some Christian churches refer to that celebration Sunday as Whitsunday.

 • Trinity Season: also called the Pentecost Season.
 Goes for months from Pentecost to Advent and intends plenty of time for study and contemplation on The Trinity: The Father, The Son, and The Holy Spirit.
 It includes Reformation Day, 31 October and All Saints Day, November 1st.